KeyboardKit/KeyboardKit/README.md

 * 🩺 [Status][Status] - KeyboardKit can detect if a keyboard is enabled, has full access, etc.
 * 🎨 [Styling][Styling] - KeyboardKit lets you style your keyboards to great extent.

-These features are all open-source and free to use.
+These features all open-source and free to use.
 You can upgrade to [KeyboardKit Pro][Pro] to unlock Pro features.

-## KeyboardKit Pro
+## Pro Features

 [KeyboardKit Pro][Pro] unlocks Pro features, like fully localized and locale-specific system keyboards, layouts & services, on-device and remote autocomplete & autocorrect, dictation, themes, etc.